GA4 Sessions: How session_start Works

 - user_engagement event

-We’re going to focus on sessions (via the session_start event) in this guide.
-Read on, or you can click to watch the video tutorial on YouTube if you prefer.
+We’re going to focus on GA4 sessions (via the session_start event) in this guide.
+Read on or click below to watch the video tutorial on YouTube.

 GA4 Session Start Event

-When a visitor comes to a website that has Google Analytics installed, Google Analytics will automatically fire a session_start event.
-It seems pretty basic, but it’s actually a pretty powerful event based on a particular event parameter that gets created along with the event.
+When a visitor comes to a website that has Google Analytics 4 installed, Google Analytics will automatically fire a session_start event.
+While it may seem basic, it’s a powerful event based on a particular event parameter that gets created along with the event.

 You can find the session_start event in you Events report within your collection of GA4 reports.